boazbk/tcs/lec_08a_restricted_models.md

 There is an algorithm that given a regular expression $e$, outputs $1$ if and only if $\Phi_{e}$ is the constant zero function.

 > ### {.proofidea data-ref="regemptynessthm"}
 The idea is that we can directly observe this from the structure of the expression.
-The only way it will output the constant zero function is if it has the form $\emptyset$ or is obtained by concatenating $\emptyset$ with other expressions.
+The only way a regular expression $e$ conmputes  the constant zero function is if $e$ has the form $\emptyset$ or is obtained by concatenating $\emptyset$ with other expressions.

 ::: {.proof data-ref="regemptynessthm"}
 Define a regular expression to be "empty" if it computes the constant zero function.
-The algorithm simply follows the following rules:
+Given a regular expression $e$, we can determine if $e$ is empty using  the following rules:

-* If an expression has the form $\sigma$ or $""$ then it is not empty.
+* If $e$ has the form $\sigma$ or $""$ then it is not empty.

 * If $e$ is not empty then $e|e'$ is not empty for every $e'$.